 After a Delaware car auction for public or dealership, you will first need to get a salvage title by going to any Division of Motor Vehicles office.
 Make an odometer disclosure on the back of the title and sign it.
 Sign and print your name in Section 1 under Signature of Buyer and Printed Name of Buyer.

 Provide several documents to the office at this time including the title, a letter from the insurance company stating that it is a total loss (with a signature from a representative of the insurance company), as well as the date of the loss, model and make of the car, VIN, and name of the owner.
 You will also have to surrender your license plate at this time.
 The DMV will then issue a salvage certificate for the vehicle.

 It is also possible to take care of this by mail.
 You still need to provide all of the above information and documentation, and will then mail the documents and plates to the Delaware Division of Motor Vehicles, Title Section, PO Box 698, Dover, Delaware 19903.
 They will process the forms and send the salvage title to you by mail.

 Once you have the salvage title in your name, you can then rebuild the vehicle to get it back in shape for the road.

-It is important that you document all of the repairs performed on the vehicle and keep receipts for all of the parts used.
-The receipts need to be dated and have the name, address and zip code of the purchaser, as well as the name, address, and zip code of the seller.
+You must document all of the repairs performed on the vehicle and keep receipts for all of the parts used.
+Date receipts and have the name, address, and zip code of the purchaser, as well as the name, address, and zip code of the seller.
 These receipts are necessary for the VIN inspection, which ensures that the parts were not stolen.